Utah-CS4550-2024-Sp/assignments/a05/assignment05.md

 available on the internet for at least two weeks after the due date.

 1. Package and deploy your backend application to AWS Lambda.
-Host your database in the and seed it with initial data.
+Host your database in the cloud and seed it with initial data.
 Choose one of the following:

     a.
 [With database hosted in EFS](./lambda_with_efs.md)